-One of the intriguing aspects of how the Gospel of John depicts the Born Again conversation is that it cuts away before we can see how Nicodemus responds to Jesus' teaching.
+I've always been intrigued by how the Gospel of John cuts way from the Born Again conversation before we can see how Nicodemus' response to Jesus' teaching.
 As a result, we're left to wonder whether the teacher will accept Jesus' claims or reject them.
 This ambiguity is never fully resolved throughout the remainder of the Gospel.
-When Nicodemus argues that Pharisees need to investigate Jesus before judging him, it's unclear what his motivation is.
+When Nicodemus argues that the Pharisees need to investigate Jesus before judging him, it's unclear what his motivation is.
 Did Jesus' teaching back in John 3 already bring him to faith?
-In that case, Nicodemus is trying to hide his faith while at the same time secretly supporting his master, perhaps hoping to see some of his fellow Pharisees get converted.
-Or did Jesus' teaching in John 3 leave him still questioning and doubtful?
-In that case, Nicodemus' suggestion that they investigate Jesus' actions and words may reflect his own genuine desire to look more deeply into what Jesus is saying.
+In that case, Nicodemus is trying to hide his faith while at the same time secretly supporting his master.
+Or did Jesus' teaching in John 3 leave Nicodemus still questioning and doubtful?
+In that case, when Nicodemus suggests that the Sanhedrin should investigate Jesus' actions and words, it may reflect his own genuine desire to look more deeply into what Jesus is saying.
 In either case, by the time Nicodemus participates in the burial of Jesus' body, it seems that his faith has grown, but we still don't know how well he understands who Jesus is.

-It may have been difficult for The Chosen to mirror the shape of The Gospel of John exactly.
-As a more fully realized depiction of Nicodemus' story, we expect it to fill in some of the gaps that are left by the Gospel.
+It would have been difficult for The Chosen to mirror the exact shape of Nicodemus' arc in The Gospel of John.
+As a more fully realized narrative, we expect it to fill in some of the gaps that are left by the Gospel.
 Even so, a degree of ambiguity could still have been retained.
 Instead of having Nicodemus respond to Jesus' Born Again speech by falling to his knees and confessing his faith, we could have been given a much more ambiguous response, communicated solely through facial expressions or perhaps by having him ask even more questions.

 It seems like The Chosen brings a conclusion to Nicodemus' conversion story because it wants to shift the focus of his narrative to the struggle between faith and fear.
-Nicodemus' open display of faith in secret highlights how his refusal to follow Jesus in public is due to his fear of man (more on that plot arc below).
+By having Nicodemus demonstrate that he clearly has faith in Jesus during their secret meeting, it emphasizes how his refusal to follow Jesus in public is due to his fear of man (more on that plot arc below).
 Now, I like the faith vs. fear arc in Nicodemus' character.
-But we don't need Nicodemus' struggle with doubts and questions to come to a conclusion in order for his struggle with fear to take off.
-Imagine if, after Jesus concludes his teaching about New Birth, Nicodemus responds with more questions and doubts instead of a clear display of faith.
+But it seems like Nicodemus could have struggled with both skepticism and fear.
+Imagine if, after Jesus concludes his teaching about New Birth, Nicodemus responded with more questions and doubts instead of a clear display of faith.
 Jesus could then respond, "I know you have many more questions and doubts.
 Come and see what I am doing and all will be answered.
 Come, follow me."
-In that case, Nicodemus' decision to not follow Jesus due to his fear would be a set back for both his struggle between faith and fear and in his struggle with doubt.
+Nicodemus' decision to not follow Jesus would have been even more significant, since it would be a set back in both his struggle against fear and skepticism.

 One other small critique of Nicodemus' conversion story: he understands far too much about Jesus far too quickly.
 This seems to be a general tendency of The Chosen.
-Out of a typically evangelical concern for proclaiming accurate theology, the characters seem to have jumped to the conclusion that Jesus is divine far too quickly.
+Out of a typically evangelical concern for proclaiming accurate theology, the characters jump to the conclusion that Jesus is divine far too quickly.
 By contrast, the Gospels suggest that the process of understanding Jesus' full identity was gradual and progressive for the disciples.
 Peter doesn't even make his triumphant confession that Jesus is the Messiah until a significant way into each Gospel.
 In the show, Nicodemus seems to already understand that Jesus is not just the Messiah but also divine, which isn't at all obvious from what Jesus actually says.
-The Chosen would do better to allow its characters to embrace faith in Jesus with a more incomplete or tentative understanding of who he actually is.
+The Chosen should allow its characters to embrace faith in Jesus with a more incomplete or tentative understanding of who he actually is.

 The Gospel of John, which appears to be a primary source for much of The Chosen's first season, is particularly interested in the tension between the fear of man and faith in Jesus (e.g. John 7:13; 9:22; 12:42; 19:38; 20:19).
 Throughout the Gospel, we're frequently shown examples of figures who have the seeds of faith in Jesus but who don't allow these seeds to come to fruition in a gospel witness because they know that the consequences could be socially or even physically disastrous.
-Unchecked this fear we see that this fear can lead followers of Jesus to distance themselves from the Messiah and even fall away.
+Unchecked, this fear can lead followers of Jesus to distance themselves from the Messiah and even fall away.

 What does it look like to sit on the sidelines - of the opposing side - while you watch the Jesus movement take off, knowing that you could have been a part of it?

-The Gospel of John seems to associate Nicodemus with this same fear, both through how it emphasizes that his conversation with Jesus was at night (i.e. when it wouldn't be noticed) and by associating him with Joseph of Arimathea, who is described as "a disciple of Jesus, but secretly for fear of the Jews" (John 19:38).
-Taking this cue from the Gospel, The Chosen seems to be using Nicodemus' character to further explore this tension between faith and fear.
+The Gospel of John clearly associates Nicodemus with the fear of man.
+First, John calls attention to how Nicodemus' meeting with Jesus is at night (i.e. when it wouldn't be noticed).
+Then John shows Nicodemus timidly defending Jesus before the Sanhedrin.
+Finally, John associates Nicodemus with Joseph of Arimathea, who is described as "a disciple of Jesus, but secretly for fear of the Jews" (John 19:38).
+Taking these cues from the Gospel of John, The Chosen uses Nicodemus' story to explore the tension between faith and fear.

 From the very first moments of The Chosen, fear exerts a powerful influence over Nicodemus' character.
-It is the fear of Rome (itself a sub-theme in John) that leads him to abuse his role as an esteemed teacher in order to serve Roman interests.
-Fear also plays an important role in the conversations that he has with his wife.
-On more than one occasion, he begins to wonder thoughts aloud in a direction that the show thinks that he should take, only to get batted down by his wife, who reminds him of the potentially negative social ramifications if someone else heard him talking that way.
+It is the fear of Rome that causes Nicodemus to abuse his role as an esteemed teacher and serve Roman interests.
+Fear also plays an important role in the conversations that Nicodemus has with his wife.
+On more than one occasion, he expresses theological questions and doubts, only to get batted down by his wife, who reminds Nicodemus of the potentially negative social ramifications if someone else heard him talking that way.
 There's also a lot of fear at work in the back and forth conflict that Nicodemus has with Shmuel.
 Shmuel himself is quite evidently ruled by a desire for respect that makes him fearful of the great Nicodemus when he first arrives.
-Over time, however, as Shmuel and Nicodemus part ways theologically, the students begins to leverage the fear of his teacher to his own advantage, as we see especially in the veiled threat he makes toward the end of season 1.
+Over time, however, as Shmuel and Nicodemus part ways theologically, the students begins to leverage the fear of his teacher to his own advantage.
+We see this especially in the veiled threat that Shmuel makes toward the end of season 1.